Brandon deWilde: Personal life

 DeWilde was married twice and had one son.
 His first marriage was to writer Susan M. Maw, whom he wed in 1963.
 The couple had a son, Jesse, before divorcing in 1969.
 He married Janice Gero in April 1972, three months before his death.

 Death

-On July 6, 1972, while in Colorado for a Denver stage production of Butterflies Are Free, deWilde was killed in a traffic accident in the Denver suburb of Lakewood.
-He was driving alone, not wearing a seatbelt, in a camper van that left the roadway before striking a guardrail and a parked truck.
+On July 6, 1972, while in Colorado for a Denver stage production of Butterflies Are Free, at the Elitch Theatre, deWilde was killed in a traffic accident in the Denver suburb of Lakewood.
+He was driving in a camper van that left the roadway before striking a guardrail and a parked truck.
 The van rolled onto its side, and he was pinned in the wreckage.
 He was taken to St. Anthony Hospital, where he died at 7:20 p.m. of multiple injuries that included a broken back, neck and leg.
 He was 30 years old.

-DeWilde was originally buried in Hollywood, but his parents later moved his remains to Pinelawn Memorial Park in Farmingdale, New York to be closer to their home on Long Island.
+DeWilde was originally buried in Hollywood, but his parents later moved his remains to Pinelawn Memorial Park in Farmingdale, New York, to be near their home on Long Island.